Supporting construction stakeholders to handle site defects on small-scale projects.

 Fewer features = Simpler product

-While my knowledge of complex snagging software certainly assisted me with this project, it also meant that I approached the topic with preexisting ideas regarding necessary features.
 From talking with construction clients and professionals, I was able to understand what minimum features to include to keep the product simple for the user.
+From research, below is a list of strictly necessary features.

 Snag Management: Capture images of defects, add text descriptions.